 - Nestled in a rearranged cluster of objects.
 If you've moved things around, it may be obvious due to the dust you've disturbed.
 Some groupings can also look unnatural or as if they are trying to hide something.

 - Right at eye level or where the lens may catch the light.
 The rest of the camera is easy to hide, but the sparkly, light-reflecting lens can give the game away if you aren't careful.
-Position your camera above eye level, angling it carefully to get the best view, and test out different natural and artificial lights to make sure the lens doesn't catch the light.
+Position your camera above eye level, angling it carefully to get the best view, and test out different natural and artificial lights to ensure the lens doesn't catch the light.

-- Where the on light is exposed.
-It sounds like an obvious tip to remember to cover up the LED on the light if your camera has one, but so many people forget.
+- Where the on light is exposed, it sounds like an obvious tip to remember to cover up the LED on the light if your camera has one, but so many people forget.
 All someone has to do is switch the lights off and look for this little light, and your carefully hidden camera will be discovered.